wandyezj/wandyezj.github.io/docs/_posts/2022-09-08-programming-lab-tips.md

 - Follow up any exercises that ask students for predictions by providing better rules for future predictions.

 - If using Markdown avoid adding HTML tags to the markdown as not all markdown readers render it properly.
-    - Instead of color apply bold and italic to draw attention.
+    - Instead of color, apply bold and italic to draw attention.

 - Do __NOT__ use the term `Whole Number`
     - The term [Whole Number](https://en.wikipedia.org/wiki/Whole_number) is ambiguous.
     - Instead use the term `Natural Number` or `Integer` depending on which you mean.

-- Teach about [formatting string literals](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) so students don't was time doing a bunch of plusses.
+- Teach [formatting string literals](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) so students don't was time doing a bunch of plusses.

-- Teach a input redirection from a text file so students don't have to continuously type in things to test their program.
+- Teach input redirection from a text file so students don't have to continuously type in things to test their program.
 This also gives them test cases to check against.
     > python main.py < test.txt

 - Input validation, go over different types.